ExploreASL/Documentation/docs/Functions.md

 struct, or bOverwrite was requested, the contents of x.mat will be loaded to the memory x struct

+1. Admin
+2. Load X-struct from disc
+3. Look for and update deprecated fields
+4. Add fields from disc to the current x-struct

 ----
 ### xASL\_adm\_MakeStandalone.m